Nitrogen vacancy centers in diamond as angle-squared sensors: Theory

 \section{Theory}

-The energy structure of the NV center's ground state has been extensively studied~\cite{Loubser1978, Doherty2013}, and is understood to be as shown in~\figref{fig:NVCenter}.
-As can be seen from this figure, the ground state ($^{3}A$) is a spin triplet, with $\ket{0}$, $\ket{1}$ and $\ket{-1}$ as eigenstates, defined in the $S_z$ basis (along the $NV-\hat{z}$ axis), where state $\ket{i}$ has $m_s$ = $i$.
-In absence of any external magnetic field, the $\ket{1}$ and $\ket{-1}$ states are degenerate, with a zero-field splitting of $\Delta=$~2.87~$GHz$ above the $\ket{0}$ spin state.
-In presence of an external magnetic field, the degeneracy between the $\ket{1}$ and $\ket{-1}$ states is lifted by amounts proportional to the external field.
+The energy structure of the ground state of an NV center has been extensively studied~\cite{Loubser1978, Doherty2013}, and is understood to be as shown in~\figref{fig:NVCenter}.
+The ground state ($^{3}A$) is a spin triplet, with $\ket{0}$, $\ket{1}$ and $\ket{-1}$ spin sublevels, defined in the $S_z$ basis ($\hat{z}$ being along the NV center axis), where state $\ket{i}$ has $m_s$ = $i$.
+In the absence of any external magnetic field, $\ket{1}$ and $\ket{-1}$ are degenerate, with a zero-field splitting of $\Delta=$~2.87~GHz above the $\ket{0}$ state.
+In presence of an external magnetic field, the degeneracy between the $\ket{1}$ and $\ket{-1}$ states is lifted by Zeeman splitting.

 The Hamiltonian for the ground state of the NV center can be written as~\cite{Wrachtrup06rev, Taylor08}:

 where $\Delta$ is the zero-field splitting, $g\approx 2$ is the electron g-factor in the NV center, $\mu_B$ is the Bohr magneton, $\vec{S}$ is the electronic spin of the NV center and $\vec{B}_\mathit{ext}$ is the external magnetic field.